 Director, India Office

-In healthcare, he was a member of the Planning Commission’s High-Level Expert Group on Universal Health Care, the Primary Care Task Force of the Ministry of Health and Family Welfare, and the Task Force on Global Health at the Academy of Medicine in Washington DC.
-He also helped create a new model for comprehensive primary care, pioneered by SughaVazhvu Healthcare in remote rural parts of Tamil Nadu.
-He is currently a member of the Health Commission for the State of Himachal Pradesh and offers a seminar on Health Systems Design at the Banyan Academy of Leadership in Mental Health.
+In healthcare, he was a member of the Planning Commission’s High-Level Expert Group on Universal Health Care, the Primary Care Task Force of the Ministry of Health and Family Welfare, the Task Force on Global Health at the National Academy of Medicine in Washington DC, and the Health Commission for the State of Himachal Pradesh.
+He also helped create a new model for comprehensive primary care, pioneered by SughaVazhvu Healthcare in remote rural parts of Tamil Nadu and offers a seminar on Health Systems Design at the Chennai based Banyan Academy of Leadership in Mental Health.

-In financial services, he worked with ICICI from 1987 to 2007, and was a member of its board of directors from 2001 to 2007 with responsibilities for project finance, corporate banking, treasury, and rural banking.
+In financial services, he has worked with ICICI for over two decades , and was a member of its Board of Directors with responsibilities for project finance, corporate banking, treasury, and rural banking.
 During this period, he was also board chair of the Fixed Income Money Market & Derivatives Association and helped launch the National Commodities and Derivatives Exchange (NCDEX).
-From 2007 to 2011 he was chair of the Governing Council of IFMR Trust.
-During the period from 2013 to 2017, he was a member of the Boards of the RBI, NABARD, and MUDRA.
-For the RBI, he chaired the Eastern Area Local Board, and was a member of its Board for Financial Supervision.
-During this period, he also chaired the RBI Committee on Comprehensive Financial Services for Small Businesses and Low Income Households, and the RBI Committee on the Licensing of Payment Banks.
-He continues to be a member of the RBI Boards, and is currently also a member of the board of directors of CRISIL.
+He has served as the chair of the Governing Council of IFMR Trust and as a member of the Boards of the RBI, NABARD, CRISIL, and MUDRA.
+For the RBI, he has also chaired the Eastern Area Local Board, the Committee on Comprehensive Financial Services for Small Businesses and Low Income Households, and the Committee on the Licensing of Payment Banks.